DeLuks2006/Genesis/README.md

 All infected binaries are marked with `GNS` in the ELF header padding.

 > [!WARNING]
-> Even though it doesn't have a desctructive payload, this is (obviously)
+> Even though it doesn't have a destructive payload, this is (obviously)
 > a destructive binary, run at your own risk.
 I am not in any way, shape
 > or form responsible for the damages you cause with this.
 >